 - PaRD was established in February 2016 at the Berlin conference “Partners for Change – Religions and the 2030 Agenda”

 Membership of PaRD is voluntary and open to all governmental and intergovernmental entities.
-Partners are civil society and non-governmental organisations such as religious and value-driven organisations, secular NGOs, community initiatives, foundations, academic institutions and other relevant development organisations.
+Partners are civil society and non-governmental organisations such as religious and value-driven organisations, secular NGOs, community initiatives, foundations, and academic institutions.

 PaRD recognises the crucial role these groups of actors play in achieving the Sustainable Development Goals of the 2030 Agenda.
-Therefore, PaRD aims at greater and institutionalized communication and coordination between secular and non-secular actors, while fostering new synergies through cooperation of its members and partners.
-In addition, PaRD uses synergies with existing networks and initiatives to contribute towards a more coherent and effective international agenda on religion and development.
+Therefore, PaRD aims at greater and institutionalized communication and coordination between secular and non-secular actors.
+They also foster new synergies through cooperation of its members and partners.
+In addition, PaRD connects with existing networks and initiatives for a more coherent international agenda on religion and development.

 Key Sustainable Development Goals: SDG 17 (Partnership) & PaRD’s current work-streams focus on SDG 3- Good Health and Well-being, SDG 5- Gender Equality as well as SDG 16- Peace, Justice and Strong Institutions.
 All work-streams are bound together by the topic of Human Rights and Human Dignity.